pykeen/bloom-filterer-benchmark/README.md

 # bloom-filterer-benchmark

 Negative sampling is necessary during training of knowledge graph embedding models because knowledge graphs typically only have positive examples.
-Unfortunately, negative sampling techniques often produce false negatives that are actually already in the knowledge graph.
+Typically negative examples are derived from positive ones by corruption: replacing an entry of a positive triple by a random replacement.
+Unfortunately, this corruption technique can produce false negatives that are actually already in the knowledge graph.
 Sometimes this isn't a big deal, depending on the dataset, model, and learning task.
 PyKEEN provides the ability to filter false negatives using an exact algorithm, but it's quite slow.

-An alternative filterer based on an approximation algorithm called the [bloom filter](https://en.wikipedia.org/wiki/Bloom_filter) was introduced in [PyKEEN #401](https://github.com/pykeen/pykeen/pull/401) by Max Berrendorf ([@mberr](https://github.com/mberr)).
+An alternative filterer based on an approximate existence index structure called the [bloom filter](https://en.wikipedia.org/wiki/Bloom_filter) was introduced in [PyKEEN #401](https://github.com/pykeen/pykeen/pull/401) by Max Berrendorf ([@mberr](https://github.com/mberr)).
 We then did this benchmarking study to show that it both makes a huge time improvement while maintaining a low error rate.

 The code and artifacts are available on [GitHub](https://github.com/pykeen/bloom-filterer-benchmark).
 It can be rerun with `python benchmark.py --force`.
-A tutorial on how to enable the "filtered setting" as well as specifics on the exact filterer and the bloom filterer are available on [Read the Docs](https://pykeen.readthedocs.io/en/latest/reference/negative_sampling.html).
+A tutorial on how to enable the filtering of negative samples as well as specifics on the exact filterer and the bloom filterer are available on [Read the Docs](https://pykeen.readthedocs.io/en/latest/reference/negative_sampling.html).

 ## Benchmarking